Safari Endeavour current position

 Safari Endeavour cruise ship was built in Jeffersonville IN in 1983 as "Newport Clipper" for the Clipper Cruise Line (St Louis MO USA).
 Eventually, the Clipper line was acquired by Kuoni Travel Group and then sold to the Cruise West line.
 Newport Clipper was renamed "Spirit of Endeavour" and for over a decade sailed on Alaska cruises.
 When the Cruise West company went bankrupt (September 2010), the mortgages on its three ships (including Spirit of Endeavour) were taken over by West-Hardwick Marine Inc. On August 10, 2011, American Safari Cruises (currently Un-Cruise Adventures, after being combined with InnerSea Discoveries) bought the vessel and renamed it Safari Endeavour.

 Un-Cruise Adventures’ ships boast navy blue hulls and refined atmosphere.
 The Endeavour ship's size makes it easy to visit areas that bigger ships cannot.
-This cruise ship is best choice for those who like expedition-style cruising and activities, combined with luxury on board.
+This cruise ship is the best choice for those who like expedition-style cruising and activities, combined with luxury on board.
 The other Un-Cruise "Safari" ships are Explorer, Quest and Voyager.

 Safari Endeavour cruises in Alaska and Sea of Cortez (Baja Mexico) regions.